drBenway/pixi-vn-wiki/start/canvas-images.md

 The simplest and fastest method to show an image on the canvas is to use the `showImage` function.
 This function is a combination of the `load` and [`canvas.add`](/start/canvas-functions.md#add-canvas-components) functions.

-This function has the following parameters:
+This function will return a `ImageSprite`, that you can use to manipulate the image, and it has the following parameters:

 * `alias`: Is a [alias](/start/canvas-alias.md) for the image.
 * `imageUrl` (Optional): The URL or path of the image.
 If you don't provide the url, then the alias is used as the url.